Almonds and Olivez

 Let’s Sum Up!

 Moringa Oleifera is a plant that is used worldwide as both a medicine and food, particularly in the tropics where it is used to treat malnutrition in children and infants.
-This is due largely to the plant’s impressive nutritional profile, one which includes vitamins and minerals such as vitamin A, B1, E, calcium, iron, magnesium, and zinc among others.
-It is also comprised of potent compounds which act as antioxidants giving the plant a ‘superfood like status.
+This is due largely to the plant’s impressive nutritional profile, which includes vitamins and minerals such as vitamins A, B1, E, calcium, iron, magnesium, and zinc among others.
+It is also comprised of potent compounds which act as antioxidants giving the plant a ‘superfood-like status.

 Here are some other great posts on overall health and wellness: